Comparison

 DraftView vs Notion for Documentation Review

-Notion is popular for internal docs and drafting, but using it as a review staging area for Git-based documentation creates sync overhead.
-Here is how it compares to DraftView for documentation PR review.
+Notion is popular for internal docs and drafting, but using it as a review staging area for Git-based documentation creates sync overhead, and it never sees the AI doc PRs now landing in your repo.
+Here is how it compares to DraftView, the human review and sign-off layer for documentation PRs.

 Feature Comparison